AntCPLab/AntCPLab.github.io/docs/blog/psi_challenge.md

 # Annoucing a challenge in breaking the ECDH PSI

-## The ECDH PSI algorithm explained

 ## Introduction of PSI (private set intersection)

 Alice has a set $A={A_1, A_2, ....
 A_m}$, Bob has a set $B={B_1, B_2, ....
 B_n}$.
 They want to figure out the intersect set $A \bigcap B$ without leaking the other elements which are not in the intersection.
-This is know as the Private Set Intersection problem.
+This is well know as the Private Set Intersection problem.

 ## Introduction of ECDH PSI